 Meet Me @ The Clinic was created with a conscious emphasis on generating diverse, socially conscious media.

-Meet Me @ The Clinic started as a series of questions we had for ourselves as artists: What stories did we want to see that we weren't already seeing?
+Meet Me @ The Clinic started in 2014 as a series of questions we had for ourselves as artists: What stories did we want to see that we weren't already seeing?
 What kinds of characters did we want to play that weren’t necessarily available to us?
 What issues were most impacting our lives?
 What responsibilities did we have as artists who create media?

 The premise came out of our dream summer internship scenario: Two young women volunteering at a Women’s Health Clinic - adventure, education, growth, friendship, coming of age realizations ensue.